Last Updated on January 29, 2023 by Rocklyn Clarke

 - Member of the MIT Educational Council

-- Volunteer staff member of the Graduate & Faculty Ministries of InterVarsity Christian Fellowship
+- Volunteer staff member of InterVarsity Christian Fellowship serving primarily at MIT.

-As of 2015, Rocklyn and Eva have five grandchildren.
+Rocklyn and Eva have one son, one daughter, and five grandchildren.